 One can count model options on fingers!

-Mass production of EV models has not gained much hype still, but the future is brighter definitely.
+Mass production of EV models has not gained much hype yet, but the future is brighter definitely.
 The expected growth rate is 29.5% till 2030.
 You can’t avail much variety and discreet models in this regard.
 Fewer options are available in the market.

 Charger compatibility may differ